Young adults (18-25 years)

 - Adults who did or did not proceed with bone conducting hearing implants (BCHI) - Adults' & Professionals' perspectives - in progress (contact: email@example.com)

-- Bimodal technology - Adults' perspectives
+- Bimodal technology: wearing a hearing aid and cochlear implant - Adults' perspectives

 - Children with complex needs - Literature review